-To ensure that the outcome of any request is known in time to make an informed decision about whether their child will start school before compulsory school age, parents should attendance initially), or to refuse it and make an in-year application for admission to year one for the September following the child's 5th birthday.
+To ensure that the outcome of any request is known in time to make an informed decision about whether their child will start school before compulsory school age, parents must:

-- make an application for their child's normal age group at the usual time, AND submit a request for admission outside the normal age group at the same time - The Admission Authority will then ensure that the parent receives the response to their request before primary national closing date
+- make an application for their child's normal age group at the usual time with their LA, AND submit a request for admission outside the normal age group at the same time - The Admission Authority will then ensure that the parent receives the response to their request before primary national offer closing date

 If their request is agreed, their application for the normal age group may be withdrawn before a place is offered.
-If their request is refused, the parent must decide whether to accept the offer of a place for the normal age group (with the option of deferring entry to later in the school year or part time
+If their request is refused, the parent must decide whether to accept the offer of a place for the normal age group (with the option of deferring entry to later in the school year or part time attendance initially), or to refuse it and make an in-year application for admission to year one for the September following the child's 5th birthday, depending on when the child's birthday falls.

-Where a parent's request is agreed, they must make a new application for a school place during the main admissions round the following year.
+Where a parent's request for out of year group admission is agreed, they must make a new application for a school place during the main admissions round the following year.